arberito/fourty-two/README.md

-# 42 Quebec
+# Tronc Commun Overview

-This repository contains my solutions and projects completed during the Piscine and Tronc Commun.
+This repository contains my projects completed during the Tronc Commun.

-## Branches
+## Projects

-- `main` or `master`: This branch intentionally contains minimal information and serves as a placeholder.

-- `piscine`: This branch is dedicated to Piscine-related modules.
-Changes and updates specific to the Piscine section are made here.

-- `tronc-commun`: This branch is dedicated to Tronc Commun projects.
-Changes and updates specific to the Tronc Commun section are made here.
+All projects written in C are formatted according to the [norminette](https://github.com/42School/norminette) guidelines.